rwolande/Snrlax/README.md

 **Snrlax** is the leanest HTTP(S) networking library for iOS, making it wildly easy to _securely_ exchange information with any remote API.

 Developed for both ease of use and familiarity, Snrlax uses concise syntax and method delegation to fit in swimmingly alongside the Swift 3 standard library.
-This allows new iOS developers to develop future-leaning habits while still allowing experienced developers to follow patterns they are already comfortable with.
+This allows new iOS developers to adapt future-leaning habits while still allowing experienced developers to follow patterns they are already comfortable with.

 - [Features](#features)
 - [Extension Libraries](#extension-libraries)